krisk78/overlay-ports/README.md

 # overlay-ports
-Overlay ports used for libraries
+VCPKG overlay ports used for import libraries